 No visit to London is complete without checking out its fantastic selection of museums and galleries.
-Here are 50 of the best (in no particular order), from big hitters to quirkier specialist museums.
-You'll see there's one to suit every interest and many of them are free to visit – take your pick, then use the London attractions map to work out how to get there and which one to visit next.
+Here are 51 of the best (in no particular order), from big hitters to quirkier specialist museums.

 Discover the realities of modern wartime history at IWM London, from the First World War to the present day.
-Its permanent displays include Curiosities of War, The Holocaust Exhibition and the First World War Galleries.
+Its permanent displays include Peace and Security, The Holocaust Exhibition and the First World War Galleries.

 Explore our planet's living wonders at the Natural History Museum.
 Inside the striking building, favourites include the Dinosaurs gallery, the blue whale model and the state-of-the-art Darwin Centre, where you can see hundreds of specimens as well as scientists at work.